zoj613/polyagamma/README.md

 ## Why?

-If you are reading this, you probably have already used the [pypolyagamma][9] package before.
+If you are reading this, you probably already used the [pypolyagamma][9] package before.
 It is a great package that I have also used in the past, however I encountered several issues:
 - Generating an array of samples is awkward because it requires using a list comprehension if parameter values are scalars or have pre-allocated arrays of a known size to pass for both